 I've always been a big fan of the mid-west region, where you'll find a lot of the places Hilary mentioned - Bryce Canyon, Zion, Grand Canyon, Monument Valley etc.

-A road trip out of Phoenix, AZ, heading north will take you into serious natural wonder territory. almost 6 years ago
+A road trip out of Phoenix, AZ, heading north will take you into serious natural wonder territory. about 6 years ago